 Mont Lyall.
 Photo: Phil Émond

 25 ski areas offering a variety of experiences

 Parc national de la Gaspésie, the Matane and Chic-Chocs wildlife reserves and the town of Murdochville are the main places to go backcountry skiing in the region.
 In addition to these areas, all of which offer multiple peaks, you can also enjoy backcountry skiing in private ski areas, sites affiliated with the FQME and even some downhill ski resorts.

 There are many ways to get up the mountains to go backcountry skiing: using climbing skins (skinning), by snowmobile, by snowcat (catskiing) or by helicopter (heliskiing).
-As for lodging, more and more options are available, including winter campsites, yurts, cottages and 4-star lodges and hotels.
+As for lodging, more and more options are available, including winter campsites, yurts, cottages and hotels.

 Gaspésie currently offers 25 ski areas, and others are under development.
 Whether you are new to this sport or want to improve your skills, you will find an area that suits you.
 Stay tuned!

 Hundreds of enthusiasts willing to share their expertise

 The mountains in Gaspésie have been attracting backcountry ski enthusiasts since the 1970s.
 At Ski Chic-Chocs, a passion for guiding has been passed down for two generations, from grandfather to grandson.
 For the past 10 years, Chic-Chac has been turning Murdochville, a former mining town, into a backcountry ski hub, while the White Lips event introduces about 100 women to backcountry skiing every year.